The foremost problem facing single mothers today is their lack of income to meet their most basic needs.

 The Low Income Home Energy Assistance Program (LIHEAP) is designed to assist eligible low income households in Missouri pay for their energy bills.
 Priority is granted to the lowest-income households with the highest heating costs.

-It provides a one-time payment to help pay your heating bills during the months of October through March.
-The maximum amount you could receive is $800.
+Through a program called Energy Assistance, it provides a one-time payment to help pay your heating bills during the months of October through March — ranging from $45 to $450 paid directly to the utility company.